 Cuius est solum, eius est usque ad coelum et ad inferos (Latin for “whoever’s is the soil, it is theirs all the way to Heaven and all the way to Hell”), a principle of property law, holds that property holders have rights to not only to the plot of land itself, but also the air above and (in the broader formulation) the ground below.
 (Note to self: insert here a nod of thanks to my sainted Latin teacher of yore, Emily Bernges, or else I couldn’t translate that).
 The principle is often referred to in its abbreviated form as the ad coelum doctrine.
 So was the airspace claim clever lawyering, or just a lot of hot air?
 Let’s see whether the Court abrogated the ad coelum doctrine or instead brought the defendant back down to earth.

 Pierce v.
 Casady, 11 Kan.App.2d 23, 711 P.2d 766 (Kansas Ct.App.
 1985).
-Jim Pierce and Paul Casady are adjoining landowners with a 75-year old pecan tree between them.
-The pecan trunk and root flare is on Paul’s land, but only a foot from the property line, and the tree leans toward Jim’s place.
+Jim Pierce and Paul Casady are adjoining landowners with a 75-year-old pecan tree between them.
+The pecan trunk and root flare are on Paul’s land, but only a foot from the property line and the tree leans toward Jim’s place.
 In fact, according to Jim, about three-quarters of the tree overhangs Pierce land, rather ominously, given the substantial split in the tree’s fork (which also overhangs Jim’s property).

 The length of the split on one limb is four feet and on the other about two feet.
 If the tree fell due to the split, it would fall on Jim’s house, garage, and any cars in the driveway.
 Trimming the tree at the property line is not practical – unless one does not mind killing the tree in the process – because of the tree’s location and the angle at which it leans.

 Jim sued for a declaratory judgment that he had the right to cut the overhanging branches back to their property line or, in the alternative, to declare the tree a nuisance to be abated by removal.
-The trial court ruled that Paul had not acquired a prescriptive right to the airspace the tree occupies, and that the tree constitutes a nuisance and is a danger to Jim, causing his to fear for his safety.
+Paul claimed he had acquired a prescriptive easement to Jim’s airspace.
+The trial court disagreed, ruling that Paul had no prescriptive right to the airspace the tree occupied and that the tree constituted a nuisance that rightly caused Jim to fear for his safety.
 Paul was ordered to abate the nuisance by removing the tree either at its base or at the point where it crosses plaintiffs’ property line.

 Held: An easement by prescription cannot be acquired by overhanging tree branches.
 Furthermore, a landowner has a right to trim branches that overhang the landowner’s property even though the trunk of the tree is on a neighbor’s land, although the landowner may not go on a neighbor’s land and remove any part of a tree without the neighbor’s permission.